tabeyti/jenkins-jack/jacks.md

 ### Shared Library Reference

-Provies a searchable list of the available Pipeline Shared Library steps/vars.
+Provides a searchable list of the available Pipeline Shared Library steps/vars.
 When a selection is made, the user will be presented with the markdown documentation of the step/var pulled and parsed from the remote Jenkins (no snippets currently).

 ## Script Console